pigoz/mplayer2/DOCS/man/en/mplayer.rst

         deblocking on e.g. MPEG-2 video.
 But at least for high bitrate HDTV this provides a big speedup with no visible quality loss.

-        <skipvalue> can be either one of the following:
+        <skipvalue> can be one of the following:

         :none:    Never skip.
         :default: Skip useless processing steps (e.g. 0 size packets in AVI).